sherwin-leung/antifragile/README.md

 4. Optional: Play around with the settings under the app's title in the header (they're toggles)

+5. Optional: If you need to delete an exercise, just click/tap on it then click/tap **_Delete_**

 ### Subsequent Uses

 * To add a new exercise, simply repeat step 1 above.
-The new exercise's button will be appended in the **Routine** section
+The new exercise's button will be added in the **Routine** section

+* To delete an unwanted existing exercise, just click/tap on it then click/tap **_Delete_**

-* To add a new routine, simply repeat step 2 above.
+* To add a new routine, simply repeat step 2 from instructions above.
 This will _**overwrite**_ the previous routine until the ability for multiple routines is implemented

 ## 💾 About Storage of Data